 We all know that RV Kitchens are tiny and tight on storage space.
 But that doesn’t mean we have to compromise by limiting our kitchen necessities.
 It also doesn’t mean we should have to constantly worry about messes made going down the road.
 As RVers, we also have important other storage concerns such as weight and displacement.
 Since our fifth wheel and now our small Class C motorhome has even more limited space and weight capabilities, we needed clever and creative kitchen storage solutions.

-RV and Camping Hacks are inexpensive remedies utilizing objects that are meant for other intended purposes.
-Through our years as full-time RVers, we’ve come up with our own list of cheap camping hacks and tips to make living in an RV motorhome or camper trailer simpler.
+Through our years as full-time RVers, we’ve come up with our own list of cheap camping hacks and RV tips to make living in an RV motorhome or camper simpler and more enjoyable!